 4. What formats should the data be in?

-DataFirst accepts data files in all formats, e.g. ASCII, Excel.
-Preferred formats for data files are ASCII, SAS, Stata, and SPSS.
-Preferred formats for document files are MS Word or Pdf
+DataFirst accepts data files in all formats, but preferred formats for data files are Stata and SPSS.
+Data deposited in other formats will be converted to our standard formats.

 5. What should be included with the data files?

 Background documentation helps other researchers to understand how to re-use your data.
-Any documentation pertaining to the research should be deposited with the data files.
-Documents that should be deposited along with your data include: Administrative forms, questionnaires, code lists, manuals and reports.
+Any documents pertaining to the research should be deposited with the data files, such as administrative forms, questionnaires, code lists, manuals, enumerator manuals, and reports.

 All data deposited with us will be available to the research community through a data access model chosen by you as the data owner.